Back in the dark ages of content marketing, the Wild West days when nobody understood what they were doing, it was enough to write a blog post.

 You can also enter its URL into SEMRush or SpyFu to see if any terms are associated with it in the search results (and what those terms are).

 This Dummies’ Guide to Digital Marketing can be of great help if you are just getting started and need help understanding the digital marketing jargon.
 Also, you can have a look at How Social Media Marketing Benefits To Your Business?

-This 10 points checklist will be of great help to you for writing a perfect guest post in the future:
+This 10 points checklist for guest posting tips & tricks will be of great help to you:

 1. Find the right sites, with the right audience